Blessed Event

 Blessed Event is a 1932 American pre-Code comedy-drama film directed by Roy Del Ruth and starring Lee Tracy as a newspaper gossip columnist who becomes entangled with a gangster.
 The Tracy character (Alvin Roberts) was reportedly patterned after Walter Winchell, famous gossip columnist of the era.
-The film was Dick Powell's film debut.
+The film marked Dick Powell's film debut.

 Plot

 Alvin Roberts feuds with singer Bunny Harmon.
 Roberts reports on society people who are expecting a "blessed event", i.e. going to have a child.
 One such report antagonizes a gangster in a delicate situation, who sends over a henchman to threaten him.
 Roberts manages to turn the tables on the gangster.

 The character of Bunny Harmon is a parody of Rudy Vallee, as both of them sing and play saxophone, and Vallee's band was called the Connecticut Yankees, while Harmon's is the Green Mountain Boys, a reference to another New England state, Vermont.
 The feud between Roberts and Harmon is a parody of the real-life (contrived) feud between Walter Winchell and bandleader Ben Bernie.